2020 Bikepacking Gear of the Year

 Big Agnes Tiger Wall UL2 Bikepack

 Big Agnes released the Bikepack range of tents nearly two years ago with shorter tent poles and a stuff sack that doubles as a handlebar bag.
 This year they took it a step further with Bikepack variations of their Tiger Wall two and three person tents, which sit in the middle of their three lines of UL tents.
 The Tiger Wall is lighter than the Copper Spur, but a little more feature rich than the Fly Creek.
 And unlike the Fly Creek, the Tiger Wall variations have two side doors and two vestibules.
 After using it on several trips this summer and fall, we are quite impressed.
-Stay tuned for the review.
+Find the full review here.

 Best in Bikepacking Kitchen